Grasslands are among the most imperiled ecosystems on earth.

 Ranchers in the area are often seen as the stewards of the land, with their practices playing a key role in the health of the ecosystem.
 Conservation organizations work with local ranchers to preserve the remaining grasslands and the species that depend on them, while also supporting the local rural economy.
 About 60% of the region is still in intact.
 Photo: USFWS

 The ecoregion is an essential habitat for a suite of iconic wildlife species adapted to the open, arid plains such as the black-tailed prairie dog.
 The region also hosts large mammals such as pronghorn, bison (in some areas), and mule deer.
-It also contains important wetland areas, known as "prairie potholes," which are vital for migratory birds.
 It's also an important area for raptors species such as the ferruginous hawk and the burrowing owl.
 Unique to this region are specific grassland birds, including the mountain plover and Sprague's pipit, whose populations are heavily dependent on the shortgrass prairie.

 The ranching identity and culture in the ecoregion are deeply tied to its geography and a history of working the land in challenging conditions.
 Given the harsh climate and short growing season, traditional dryland farming is less feasible in much of the area, making livestock grazing the primary and most sustainable land use.